Get rid of annoying underarm stains easily with pantry supplies you probably already have on hand

 - How to remove white underarm stains from dark clothing

-If any of the above sound familiar to you, this solution has helped me to save many a t-shirt and dark dress shirt from the trash bin.
+If any of the above laundry problems sounds familiar to you this solution will work.
+It has helped me to save many a t-shirt and dark dress shirt from the trash bin.

 I noticed a particularly significant build-up of deodorant stains on my husband’s summer t-shirts and it bothered me to no end.